Wondering if USC Aiken is the right fit for you? Let our students tell you why they love it here and you will too.

 IB graduates who score well (4-7) on their Higher Level exams will be awarded college credit as determined by the academic departments.
 No credit is awarded for subjects passed at the Subsidiary level of IB, nor for scores below 4 on the higher level exams.

-The University awards credit by examination for College-Level Examination Program (CLEP) SUBJECT exams only.
+The University awards credit by examination for College-Level Examination Program (CLEP) SUBJECT exams.
 By attaining an acceptable score, a student may receive credit equal to that normally earned in the comparable University course.

 Pathway programs designed for seamless transfer